jkmaswell/storyteq-challenge/README.md

 # Code Challenge Storyteq

-This code challenge was built with Vite + Vue3 + Typescript, using Vue Router, Pinia, Unit testing with jest among other, to run the project follow the next lines:
+This code challenge was built with Vite + Vue3 + Typescript, using Vue Router, Pinia, Unit testing with Vitest among other, to run the project follow the next lines:

 ```
 # Run Frontend in terminal